spotify/github-java-client/README.md

 mvn clean verify
 ```

+If you are a maintainer, you can release a new version by running this command locally: `mvn release:prepare`

 ## Notes about maturity

 This module was created after existing libraries were evaluated and dismissed, and we found that we were writing similar